 Yobuko: Live Squid & Morning Market

-- Morning market (open daily 7:30–12:00) — Fresh seafood, dried products, kid-friendly snacks.
-Walk the stalls in 30 min.
+- Open daily 7:30–12:00 — One of Japan’s three largest open-air markets.
+Fresh seafood, dried products, and kid-friendly snacks.
+Walk the stalls in 30 minutes.

-- Live squid sashimi — A specialty dish where the squid is served still translucent and twitching.
-Adventurous, definitely a memorable kid experience for ages 5+.
-Our Yobuko live squid family guide covers safety and what to expect.
+- A memorable dish — The squid is served still translucent and twitching.
+Adventurous, and a genuinely memorable experience for ages 5+.

 - Pair with Karatsu Castle in the afternoon for a full coastal day.